Does a VPN protect you from hackers?

 Anyone online can become a target of a phishing attack – but luckily, these can be easily avoided with a little awareness.

-While it’s up to you not to willingly give up private data, VPNs can help you from encountering these attacks in the first place.
-Their ad blockers can prevent you from seeing pop-up ads and malicious websites that are the home to phishing attacks.
+While it’s up to you not to willingly give up private data, VPNs can help you avoid encountering these attacks in the first place.
+VPN ad blockers can prevent you from seeing pop-up ads and malicious websites that are home to phishing attacks.

 How does a VPN protect me from hackers?